eaasi/user-handbook/source/guide/publishing.rst

 What resources *can* be published to the network?
 ===============================================

-Environments are the only type of resource that can currently be published and shared between EaaSI nodes.
-(Software can/must be shared by first installing it into an Environment and then publishing the Environment)
+Environment and Software resources are the only types of resource that can currently be published and shared between EaaSI nodes.

-Also, this does not apply to Content Environments. :term:`Content` and associated Content Environments are assumed to be collection items, unique to each node/institution, and therefore potentially subject to different terms of access, licensing, etc. than general software copyright.
-Content resources therefore can not be Published in the EaaSI Client.
+:term:`Content` and associated Content Environments are assumed to be collection items, unique to each node/institution, and therefore potentially subject to different terms of access, licensing, etc. than general software copyright.
+Content resources therefore can not be Published in the EaaSI Client, whether on their own or contained within Content Environments.

 What resources *should* be published?